wthomson/FitHome-docs/PlugE.md

 ### Mount Drive
 - Install [SSHFS](https://osxfuse.github.io/).
 - Create a directory to mount to (e.g.: `/users/mj/mount`).
-= Open a terminal window and run (replace the raspPi IP address) `sshfs pi@192.168.86.209: /users/mj/mount`
+= Open a terminal window and run (replace the raspPi IP address and mount point) `sshfs pi@192.168.86.209: /users/mj/mount`
 #### Unmount
 Sometimes the mount gets into a state of limbo.
 When that happens, this command seems to work: `sudo umount -f /users/mj/mount`.
 # Update Python Stuff